bosssburger/Newspaper-Headline-Searcher/README.md

 ### Before Using

 In order to use the application, first acquire a free or paid API key from [NewsAPI](newsapi.org).
-Place the key at the location designated by a comment in the HeadlineModel.java file.
+Place the key at the location designated by a comment in the HeadlienScanner.java file.
 Then add a list of desired sources in the sources parameter of the api call or remove the parameter completely to search the entire base.
 The application can then be compiled to a .jar or .exe and run directly from the HeadlineApplication.java main.

 ### Development Notes